-Admission to this program is paused for 2019-20.
+Admission to this program has suspended admission.
 For more information, please visit our website at www.uwb.edu/education.

 The Secondary and Middle Level Teacher Certification M.Ed. program at the University of Washington Bothell leads to both a Master of Education degree and a Washington State Residency Certificate with an endorsement in one of the following areas: